BrendelGroup/code4Rice3K/HOWTO.md

 the `demo` directory for you test.
 This step can be time-consuming as it is not designed to work on laptops or small computers; for each cultivar it might take up to 48 hours when run on an 8-cpu computer with a 30GB of ram.

+**Important**: If your running this workflow as a batch job using a high-performance computing machine, add the `hpc` option to your command.
+For example, your command will be:

+	`bash generatevcf cultivar hpc`

 In the second step, the script will take all the files generated using the `generatevcf` script as input files, and merge the chromosomes in parallel.
 It will also strip any site that doesn't have SNPs, and concatenate them into a new VCF file containing only the sites with SNPs.
 A subset of these SNPs are chosen at random and used as an alignment from which a maximum-likelihood tree